Boxxelf/Calculus-Concept-Map/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is open source and available for educational purposes.
-Feel free to use, modify, and distribute for educational and research purposes.
+Free to use, modify, and distribute for educational and research purposes.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Built with [D3.js](https://d3js.org/)
 - Designed for computer science students learning calculus
 - Inspired by the need to visualize prerequisite relationships in mathematics education

-## 📧 Contact & Support
+## Contact & Support

 - **Issues**: [GitHub Issues](https://github.com/Boxxelf/Calculus-Concept-Map/issues)
 - **Questions**: Open an issue or discussion on GitHub

 ---

-**Made with ❤️ for students learning the connections between Calculus and Computer Science**
+Made for students learning the connections between Calculus and Computer Science